rawify/Quaternion.js/README.md

 Quaternion.EPSILON
 ---
-A small epsilon value used for `equals()` comparison in order to circumvent double inprecision.
+A small epsilon value used for `equals()` comparison in order to circumvent double imprecision.